-The standard is effective for annual periods beginning on or after January 1, 2023 and has not yet been endorsed by the EU.
+The standard is effective for annual periods beginning on or after January 1, 2023 and has been endorsed by the EU.
 IFRS 17 establishes principles for the recognition, measurement, presentation and disclosure of insurance contracts issued, reinsurance contracts held and investment contracts with discretionary participation features issued.
-Management does not expect that this standard will have an impact on the Group's consolidated financial position or results of operations.
+IFRS 17 was amended to include a transition option for a "classification overlay" to address possible accounting mismatches between financial assets and insurance contract liabilities in the comparative information presented on initial application.
+Management does not consider this standard to be relevant for its Group's consolidated financial position or results of operations.